 Despite the many obstacles created by the pandemic we have built bridges to raise awareness of the situation of human rights defenders and promote their protection through these diverse strategies.
-The lack of access to technology and digital networks in many regions of the country has also highlighted preexisting inequalities and structural exclusion and represents another serious limitation for the participation of the people we accompany in advocacy activities.
+The lack As part of this new pandemic strategy, we have organized virtual meetings between human rights of access to technology and digital networks in many defenders, political representatives, and European regions of the country has also highlighted preexisting government authorities.
+Members of UVOC, CCDA inequalities and structural exclusion and represents and the Network of Ancestral Healers participated in another serious limitation for the participation of the virtual meetings with representatives of the European people we accompany in advocacy activities.